akpandeya/reveal.js/presentations/messaging/introduction.md

 - _Meditation_: The messaging system acts as a mediator between many systems.
 - _Thread Management_: Aysnchronous messaging allows one application to work without blocking anotherone.

+## Challenges of Messaging

+- _Complex programming model_: We need to use event driven programming model.
+- _Sequence Issues_: The sequence of messgaes is not guaranteed by default.
+Some extra steps need to be taken for ensuring this.
+- _Synchronous scenarios_: There may be scenarios where synchronous communication is needed e.g. to check the price of airlines ticket.
+Messaging system is not suitable for such situations.
+- _Performance_: Messaging system add some overhead to the communication.
+- _Vendor Lock in_: Once you select a system you get vendor locked in as every vendor has a different messgae format.